Glossary

 Flex Account

-An actor authorized by an abstraction rule, such as a spendlimit account, an inheritance beneficiary, or a sessionkey.
+An actor authorized by a transaction policy, such as a spendlimit account, an inheritance beneficiary, or a sessionkey.
 Used to distinguish authorized accounts from owners and their smart accounts (whether home accounts or target accounts).
 A worker address is architecturally identical, but is intended to be easily triggered and immutably bound to intent, not directly controlled by another person or device.

 Gasless MPC